 Does IGFTO support tagging billfish for studying?

-Absolutely and have been involved just this past year.
-It is interesting to see how far these fish travel on an annual base.
+Absolutely.
+I have been involved just this past year.
+It is interesting to see how far these fish travel annually.

-Is IGFTO charity and is a donation tax-deductible?
+Is IGFTO a charity, and is a donation tax-deductible?

 Yes, we are a 501(c) 3 nonprofit